-Previous studies support the existence of two phenomena: choice overload, where more choices have negative effects for a consumer; and the pictorial superiority effect, where people prefer pictorial stimuli as opposed to written words.
-Townsend and Kahn (2014) studied these effects by examining different sized choice sets and stimuli types, specifically pictorial (visual) and verbal (word-based).
-In this study, I extend the work of Townsend and Kahn (2014) by introducing a combination presentation of verbal and visual elements in addition to the pictorial and verbal presentations studied before.
-This study examines the effect of presentation of options (pictorial, verbal or combination) and choice set size (8 or 27) on choice overload, measured through perceived variety and perceived complexity, and likelihood to opt out of choice.
-I anticipate to replicate the findings of Townsend and Kahn (2014).
-I also anticipate that participants will be more likely to opt out of choice for combination presentation of pictorial and word based stimuli when presented with a choice set of 27 options in comparison to 8 options.
+Previous studies support the existence of two phenomena: choice overload, where more choice options have negative effects for a consumer; and the pictorial superiority effect, stating that pictorial stimuli is more easily recognized than written text.
+Townsend and Kahn (2014) studied these effects by examining different sized choice sets and stimuli types, specifically pictorial (visual) and textual (textbased).
+In this study, I extend the work of Townsend and Kahn (2014) by introducing a combination presentation of image-based and text-based elements in addition to the pictorial and textual presentations studied before.
+This study examines the effect of presentation of options (pictorial, textual, or combination) and choice set size (8 or 27) on choice overload, measured through opt-out decision, perceived variety, and perceived complexity which contribute to consumer experience of choice overload.